Help us to keep helping the collection to thrive. YOU can help bring more stories to life. Please, Give as You Live…

 Final confirmed match: 28th March 1898 1st XV v Bristol (away).

-Born in Llansamlet on 31st October 1874 to John and Mary (née Mort) Harries (sometimes listed as Harris), D J (David, John) ‘Dai’ Harries came into the Swansea 2nd XV from the Hamilton club in the Morriston district of the town.
+Born in Llansamlet on 31st October 1874 , D J (David, John) ‘Dai’ Harries (sometimes listed as Harris) was one of six children born to John and Mary (née Mort) Harries that survived to adulthood.
+Dai began his rugby career with the Hamilton Football Club in the Morriston district of the town.
+At this time both association and rugby clubs were called “Football” clubs regardless of which code they followed.
 The Hamilton FC was almost on his doorstep.
 Whether he progressed there from the Llansamlet club is not known.
-The Hamilton club was also a nursey for Welsh capped wings Willie Arnold and Fred Jowett, the latter being Swansea’s first ‘Lion’ in
+The Hamilton club was also a nursey for Welsh capped wings Willie Arnold and Fred Jowett (Jowett becoming Swansea’s first ‘Lion’ in 1904).

-1904.
-He was familiarly known in the family as “flying Dai”, one of many young men working in the cauldron of the Plasmarl, Landore, Morriston area of heavy industry and playing football for district sides on the myriad small patches of ground where sports were allowed; a relief and distraction to the hard physical demands of the tin, copper and steel industries that cast a sooty gloom over the east side of the town.
+Familiarly known in the family as ‘flying Dai’, Harries one of many young men working in the cauldron of the Plasmarl, Landore, Morriston area of heavy industry and playing football for district sides on the myriad small patches of ground where sports were allowed; a relief and distraction to the hard physical demands of the tin, copper and steel industries that cast a sooty gloom over the east side of the town.
 Dai was employed as a Tin House Riser, one of the many individual job names in tin-plate production.

 This season Dai Harries played at outside half normally, with either Eddie Evans or J Freeman as his scrum-half.
 The development of the position of half-back had been ongoing since the 1880s and was accelerated by the play of David and Evan James from their own appearance with Swansea in 1889.
 What had been an individualist role behind the scrum, with no importance laid on distribution, became the pivotal role in Wales’ revolutionary ‘four three-quarter’ system by the mid ‘eighties.
 The scrum halves each had the job of feeding the 4 backs behind them who would pass and run in attempting to score tries.
 No longer were the forwards the only way to get the ball over the line.
 The inventiveness and interplay between the James brothers lifted the roles to another level with a recognised scrum-half feeding the outside-half who in turn set the backs in motion.